 Best advice here is to poke around and see what you can and can’t do at the different levels:

 What is the difference between search network and display network campaigns?
 What can you do on display that you can’t do on search and vice versa?
 And what does search network with display select do?

 Take the time to play around with the different targeting options that display campaigns offer and understand what they do.

-Google loves their different bidding options and how it can help save you time.
-But be careful setting things on autopilot when you do actually run a real AdWords account.
+Google loves its different bidding options and how it can help save you time.
+But be careful setting things on autopilot when you do actually run a real Google AdWords account.

 As any performance marketer out there, you need to know what your performance is.